thebkv/bkv/MSR/01_GEN/01_GEN_04_MSR.md

 ## MSR Preface (Genesis 04–Specific)

-Genesis 04 does not introduce violence as spectacle or genealogy as history alone.
+The Genesis 04 narrative introduces historicaal genealogy.
 Under **Minimum Sufficient Role (MSR)**, this chapter reveals what happens **after order is established** when **orientation diverges**.

 The text traces: